If you’ve already begun your entrepreneurial journey, odds are you have the passion, goals, and planning needed to get your business off the ground.

 - Renewal reminder notices: Switching off renewal reminder emails and notification is a number one cause of business owners missing expiry notices.

 - Auto-renew is not enabled: By enabling your domain’s auto-renew, you save yourself from forgetting to manually renew it.
-This feature automatically renews your domain prior to expiry and will continue running unless there are changes made or billing issues.
+This feature automatically renews your domain before expiry and will continue running unless there are changes made or billing issues.

-- Outdated billing information: If you lose your credit card, or it expires, it can be is easy to forget all services, and subscriptions that are connected to the card.
-If you’re domain is having issues renewing due to errors in billing information, you should receive notifications (another reason to enable renew notices) to correct the error before it’s too late.
+- Outdated billing information: If you lose your credit card, or it expires, it can be is easy to forget all services and subscriptions that are connected to the card.
+If your domain is having issues renewing due to errors in billing information, you should receive notifications (another reason to enable renew notices) to correct the error before it’s too late.

-- Waited too long to renew: Even with reminders, emails and notifications, sometimes the reason you could lose your domain is simply because you waited too long to renew it.
+- Waited too long to renew: Even with reminders, emails, and notifications, sometimes the reason you could lose your domain is simply that you waited too long to renew it.

 Are you ready to elevate your business to another level?